-The above comes from the VCI Website, please go there for more information about the program.
+The above comes from the VCI Website where you can find more information about the program.

 We started phase 1 of this 3 phase process September 2016.
 Phase 1 is titled "Shared Learning Experience."
 During this phase we have an "away team" that meets monthly with other similarly sized churches who are also entering into the VCI process.
 The "away team" also meets monthly with a "home team" to give and get feedback.
 Each month the teams read a book about church development as the theme of that month's discussions.

 During Phase 1 the teams have been studying the Church Life Cycle and working to see where we are in that cycle.
 This included a survey of where the congregation felt about where we were in the cycle.
 The cycle and the congregations response can be viewed in the Life Cycle Handout - NPUMC 2016 - Response Summary presented at the February 5 Town Hall meeting in Mercer Hall.

 Part of the process of creating and maintaining a vital church is knowing the demographics of the community that the church serves.
 For this purpose the teams choose the area within a 5 mile radius of Nardin Park.
 We know we have and will continue to have many members from outside the area, but we think that most new members would come from within this 5 mile radius.
 To get the demographics we used the Mission Insite Website to produce the following reports:

 The VCI team held their 2nd Town Hall meeting on Tuesday May 2, 2017.
 The members in attendance discussed the VCI progress and held discussions at their tables.
 Please review the agenda, handout, and feedback from the meeting to learn more about our discussion.
 Thank you to all that attended!

 Phase 1 ends this spring.
 At this time our church will vote on continuing into phase 2 of the process: "Consultation and Peer Mentoring,"